gillespilon/machine_learning/machine_learning.md

 - Supervised learning

     - Making predictions using data
-    - There is an outcome we are trying to predict
-    - For example, the survival for each passenger on the Titanic
+    - There is an outcome we are trying to predict, for example, the survival for each passenger on the Titanic

 - Unsupervised learning